Can Paralegals Work from Home? 7 Tips to Make it Work!

 1. Create a dedicated office space.

-One of the best things you can do for yourself is to find a space that’s solely for work.
+One of the best things you can do for yourself, as a remote paralegal, is to find a space that’s solely for work.
 A home office is ideal, but not everyone may have the space.
 Even if it’s only a small area in another room, having this dedicated space can put you in the right mindset and help you balance work and life.

 The space should be as distraction-free as possible.
 It should be quiet and private if you have it.
 They make video calls with attorneys, colleagues, and clients much easier.
 Make sure the room or corner has good lighting.
 You also want a comfortable chair.